 Aren’t we lucky that our brain is readily capable of learning new things, even though we may not have the motivation?
 We grow about 700 new neurons every day.
 That’s automatic.
 Those are for learning.
-But that’s just a really small portion of it.
+But that’s just a tiny portion of it.
 The remaining 100,000,000,000 neurons in the brain are ready to change how they connect with each other.
 That’s all for learning too.
-So how do we go about bringing-in those changes in the brain’s behavior?
+So how do we go about bringing in those changes in the brain’s behavior?
 How do we improve and optimize learning?

 The most fundamental ways to learn anything you want to

 There is a convoluted answer to the question “How can I learn anything efficiently?”.
 From a neuroscientific perspective, learning is defined as a stable change in the brain.
 These changes are at the level of single neurons, brain regions, or spread-out neural circuits.
 The convoluted answer to that question is – the best way to learn anything is to ensure that the brain undergoes a meaningful change.
 A more useful answer is – actively do a few things which allow the brain to do its job well.
 This article will show you how.